Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Embrace your extended season:

-Succession plant fast-maturing tomatoes in June/July for fall harvest
+Succession plant fast-maturing tomatoes in June or July for fall harvest

 Plant beans and corn through mid-July